Packet-Based ADS-B Transceiver

 Frame Size: Frame Size is the number of samples in a frame.
-It will be used for determining the buffer size in memory channel.
+It will be used for determining the buffer size in memory.

-Number of Buffers: Number of frame buffers in memory channel.
+Number of Buffers: Number of frame buffers in memory.
 Data is continuously written into memory by FPGA algorithm as frame buffers which are then read by processor to execute its identification algorithm task.

 Select the design parameters to satisfy the system requirements as follows: